 Tip – make sure you have a plan in advance on where to meet the runners.
 The park wasn’t too busy so under the balloons was actually a really easy place to spot each other.

 My phone had no service at all.
 Luckily a kind Australian lady let me try phoning Charlie on her phone and when that didn’t get picked up, she let me send a text.

 I need not have worried.
 Dave did not follow instructions to meet back at the hotel and had sent Charlie a text asking if she was still at the meeting point?
 Charlie replied ‘ I don’t know how to get there.
 What meeting point?’
 A good hour after she had finished running, Charlie arrived, shivering!
 After photos with her medals, we piled all the clothing we could onto her.
 Luckily, I remembered Paris, and had brought one of Dave’s jumpers and a pair of my leggings for her to put on.
-She took my coat and gloves too!
+She took his coat and gloves too!
 Apparently Tokyo is some 6 degrees colder than it should be at this time of year.

 Tip – bring layers and water for your runner if they haven’t checked a bag.
 And runners – if you pack a bag, put a large coat in it.